Tuesday, March 31, 2026

 Doug Ford again, I'm afraid.
 I'm getting tired of complaining about him, but he seems to have been opening his mouth without engaging his brain more and more just recently, as I have reported here several times in the last month or two.

 Yesterday, in addition to his controversial comments about a trigger-happy homeowner, he parroted the Toronto Police Association's and Chief of Police's (dubious) assertion that veteran Ontario Superior Court Justice Anne Molloy should apologize to three Toronto Police officers after an Ontario Provincial Police (OPP) investigation found no evidence of perjury or collusion in their evidence at the trial of Umar Zameer, a man accused of fatally running over one of their colleagues.
+In his usual over-the-top, overwrought way, Ford stated that the judge "should apologize for accusing them of everything under the sun".

 For the record, Zameer was found not guilty back in 2024; that part at least is not at issue.
 So, in the end, the police officers' testimony - truth or lies - did not actually change the verdict.

+The OPP report did indeed exonerate the three police officers, despite the fact that their testimonies were remarkably similar to each other, and totally at odds with the security video and the testimony of the two expert witnesses.
 It was this inconsistency with the other evidence, and the similarity of their own contributions, that led Justice Molloy to suggest that there was some collusion and perhaps even some untruths, in what was a case that was very close to home for them.
 Her comments were a reasonable conclusion, as many legal experts have averred.
-In fact, the OPP's report conclusions came as a surprise to many, and some have alleged a possible cover-up, particularly as the publicly-available report was severely redacted and, it is argued, the OPP is not the right body anyway to be reviewing the actions of its own membership.
+In fact, the OPP's report conclusions came as a surprise to many, and some have alleged a possible cover-up, particularly as the publicly-available report was severely redacted and, it is argued, the OPP is not the right body to be reviewing the actions of police officers anyway.
 There have been calls for a public inquiry into the matter, or at the very least the release of the full report.

 Either way, it is entirely inappropriate for Doug Ford to be commenting publicly on the report, and especially inappropriate for him to be questioning the competence and independence of a senior Ontario judge, just because he happens to disagree with them.
 But then, "inappropriate" is Ford's middle name these days.
-I'm sure he see what is happening south of the border, and concludes that he can get away with such nonsense too.
+I'm sure he sees what is happening south of the border, and concludes that he can get away with such nonsense too.

 Confusion on what US National Intelligence is for

-So many MAGA people are so completely in thrall to Trump that they seem not able to think for themselves, or at least daren't voice any kind of dissent because their jobs are on the line.
+So many MAGA people are so completely in thrall to Trump that they seem not able to think for themselves, or at least they daren't voice any kind of dissent because their jobs are on the line.

 Take, for example, the Director of National Intelligence Tulsi Gabbard, who maintained under questioning by a congressional committee that: "The only person that can determine what is and is not an imminent threat is the President".
 Er, no, that's exactly what National Intelligence and the National Counterterrorism Centre (and a bunch of other similar-sounding agencies) are for.
 They are supposed to advise the President, because the President is not an expert in these matters (and this President in particular needs more guidance than most).

-Ms. Gabbard even doubled down: "It is not the intelligence community's responsibility to determmine what is and is not an imminent threat."
+Ms. Gabbard even doubled down: "It is not the intelligence community's responsibility to determine what is and is not an imminent threat."
 She seems a little confused about her job mandate.
 Her (Democrat) questioner shot back: "It is PRECISELY your responsibility to determine what constitutes a threat to the United States".

 If the President then ignores that advice, then that's on him.
 Frustrations, even within Trump's so-called supporters, are building; hence the high-profile resignation of National Counterterrorism Center boss Joe Kent yesterday.